-Name: Ralph Saxton (Prof.)
+Name: Ralph Saxton (Prof)

-Affiliation: Department of Mathematics, University of New Orleans, Lakefront, New Orleans, LA 70148
+New Orleans, Lakefront, New Orleans, LA 70148

-Degree: PhD (Mathematics, 1981) Heriot-Watt University
+Degree: PhD (Mathematics, 1981) Heriot-Watt

 Phone: (504) 280-6130